poseidon-framework/poseidon-framework.github.io/janno_details.md

 The `Endogenous` column holds the percentage of mapped reads over the total amount of reads that went into the mapping pipeline.
 That boils down to the DNA percentage of the library that matches the (human) reference.
 It should be determined from Shotgun libraries (so before any hybridization capture), not on target and without any quality filtering.
 In case of multiple libraries only the highest value should be reported.
 The % endogenous DNA can be calculated for example with the [endorS.py](https://github.com/aidaanva/endorS.py) script.

-The `Nr_autosomal_SNPs` column should give the number of SNPs on the 1240k SNP array covered at least once in any of the libraries from this sample.
+The `Nr_SNPs` **TODO** column should give the number of SNPs on the 1240k SNP array covered at least once in any of the libraries from this sample.

-The `Coverage_1240k` column should report the mean SNP coverage on the 1240k SNP array for the merged libraries of this sample.
+The `Coverage_on_Target_SNPs` **TODO** column should report the mean SNP coverage on the 1240k SNP array for the merged libraries of this sample.
 To calculate the coverage it's necessary to determine which 1240k SNPs are covered how many times by the mapped reads.
 Individual SNPs might be covered multiple times, whereas others may not be covered at all by the highly deteriorated ancient DNA.
 The coverage for each SNP is therefore a number between 0 and n and the mean coverage for a complete sample can be calculated as a mean of the SNP-wise coverage distribution for all its libraries combined.
 The coverage can be calculated for example with the [QualiMap](http://qualimap.conesalab.org/) software package.

-## Data quality
+## Data quality & Contamination

 The `Damage` column contains the % damage on the first position of the 5' end for the main Shotgun library used for sequencing or capture.
 In case of multiple libraries you should report a value from the merged read alignment.

+`Contamination`, `Contamination_Err`, `Contamination_Meas`, `Contamination_Note` **TODO**

 The `Xcontam` column stores the mean of an X chromosome based contamination measure.
 It can only be filled for male individuals.
 In case of multiple libraries you should report a value from the merged read alignment.
 X contamination can be calculated for example with [ANGSD](http://www.popgen.dk/angsd/index.php/ANGSD).
 ANGSD can possibly yield a negative contamination value; in this case the result should be reported as 0.